billwparker/Census-API/readme.md

 Uses FCC API to turn latitude/longitude into a US Census FIPs code.
 Then uses Census api.
 Census tracts contain between 2,500 to 8,000 people.

-* Get the poverty rate at a latitude/longitude in a census tract.
+* Get the poverty rate (percentage) at a latitude/longitude in a census tract.
 Example:
 /api/v1.0/poverty?lat=[Latuditude]&lon=[Longitude]